Superluminal motion: History

 Superluminal motion was first observed in 1902 by Jacobus Kapteyn in the ejecta of the nova GK Persei, which had exploded in 1901.
 His discovery was published in the German journal Astronomische Nachrichten, and received little attention from English-speaking astronomers until many decades later.

 Following a 1939 paper by Couderc, in 1966, Martin Rees pointed out that "an object moving relativistically in suitable directions may appear to a distant observer to have a transverse velocity much greater than the velocity of light".
 In 1969 and 1970 such sources were found as very distant astronomical radio sources, such as radio galaxies and quasars, and were called superluminal sources.
 The discovery was the result of a new technique called Very Long Baseline Interferometry, which allowed astronomers to set limits to the angular size of components and to determine positions to better than milli-arcseconds, and in particular to determine the change in positions on the sky, called proper motions, in a timespan of typically years.
-The apparent velocity is obtained by multiplying the observed proper motion by the distance, which could be up to 6 times the speed of light.
+The apparent speed, which could be up to six times the speed of light, is obtained by multiplying the observed proper motion by the distance.